 For clients that hire us to do a student loan consult, I’d love to get the cost of filing separately vs filing jointly from your CPA.
 This is very easy for them to do generally with a simple toggle button between joint and separate and shouldn’t require a bunch of work.

 If you ask about what filing status you should choose based on your student loan balance, he or she is going to look at you like you have eight eyes in most cases.
 Student loans are not taught in CPA curriculum or even in the CFP curriculum for that matter.

-If your student loans perplex you, this site and our consult service are the right venue to ask the questions about what tax filing status you would consider based on your loan balance.
+If your student loans perplex you, this site and our consult service at Student Loan Planner are the right venue to ask the questions about what tax filing status you would consider based on your loan balance.
 We’re not CPAs, but we’ll give you all the questions you need to ask the CPA to determine the ultimate cost of all the various options.

 Loan Servicers Will Be Clueless About this Distinction